 "The ideal of absolute music is reached only through manodharma sangeetha" (Professor P. Sambamurthy).

 Ten year old Vani is dressed up and ready to get into the car.
 Today is Aradhana celebrations at the temple and Vani is going to sing two compositions of Saint Thyagaraja.
-Durga, Vani’s mother, is all excited that Vani is going to give her first public performance.
+Durga, Vani’s mother, is visibly excited about Vani giving her first public performance.

-About ten thirty in the morning, Vani, arrives at the temple with her father and mother escorting her on either side.
-Vani and her parents enter the auditorium, walk towards the front rows and seat themselves.
-Around 11 A.M., one of the organizers announces Vani’s name as the next participant.
-Vani walks briskly to the stage, carrying her sruthi box on her right hand, and sits before the mike.
-After checking her voice alignment with the sruthi, she starts on her first song, Marukelara in Jayantha Sri.
-She then follows it with her second composition, Thelisi Rama Chinthanatho in Poorna Chandrika.
-Vani, having learnt music only for the last three years, performs confidently and renders the songs as taught by her teacher.
+At about ten thirty in the morning, Vani arrives at the temple, flanked by her father and mother on either side.
+Vani and her parents enter the auditorium, walk towards the front row and seat themselves.
+Around 11 A.M., one of the organizers announces Vani’s name as the next performer.
+Vani walks briskly to the stage, carrying her sruthi box in her right hand, and confidently sits in front of the microphone.
+After checking her voice alignment with the sruthi with all the decorum of a professional, she starts to sing her first song, Marukelara in Jayantha Sri.
+She follows it with a second composition, Thelisi Rama Chinthanatho in Poorna Chandrika.
+Vani, having learnt music for only three years, performs flawlessly and renders the songs exactly as taught by her teacher.

-After completing her assigned songs, Vani gets down from the stage and walks towards her parents.
-Her parents are already standing up, ready to leave home.
+After her performance, Vani gets down from the stage and walks towards her parents.
+They are already standing up, waiting to escort her out of the auditorium.
 Vani turns to her mother and says, “Mom, my friend Jayanthi is going to sing around noon.
-Can we stay and listen to her performance?”
+Can we stay and listen?”
 Durga responds, “Vani.
-I do not want to waste another hour sitting here.
-Most of your friends don’t sing like you.
-Even at this young age, you are already performing like a professional musician; other children here do not equal your talent.”
+I don’t want to waste another hour sitting here.
+We have things to do.
+And besides, most of your friends don’t sing like you anyway.
+You’re a pro and these other kids are just squawking.”
 Vani persists,” Mom!
-Jayanthi is very good.
-She has won the first prize in Cleveland competition during the last two years.”
-Durga, without paying heed to Vani’s protests, begins to walk towards the front door.
-To Durga, listening to the singing of other children or even their teachers is time wasted.
+Jayanthi is really good.
+She won first prize in the Cleveland competition two years in a row.”
+Durga ignored her daughter’s pleas and walked towards the door.

-Perhaps, it is time for Durga to ask herself a few questions.
-“Why does she want Vani to learn Carnatic music?
-Is it because learning Carnatic music would help Vani to understand her culture and heritage?
-Is it to train her to be a professional musician?
-Is it for Vani to eventually learn and appreciate the emotional and spiritual values that the music brings?
-Or, is it for Durga to live her life and aspirations through Vani?
-It does not matter which of these questions is relevant to Durga.
-What is relevant is for Durga to realize that Carnatic music is a life-long experience and it must be experienced both consciously and sub-consciously through learning, listening, and meditating.
-While reproducing what her teacher taught her may give Vani and her mother a temporary sense of accomplishment, it cannot translate into true learning or a life-time experience.
-Vani will realize the true value of her musical learning only when she makes listening integral to her learning.
+Sometimes listening to music is as much of an art as the performance itself.
+Carnatic music is a life-long experience and it must be experienced both consciously and sub-consciously through learning, listening, and meditating.
+While to Durga, listening to her daughter sing is an act of love, while listening to other’s sing is a waste of time.
+What she doesn’t see is that her daughter’s love of music will last beyond her temporary sense of accomplishment.
+If it is to translate into true learning, it must be through a lifetime of experience listening to music.
 Listening and learning are compliments to each other.
-When Vani learns without listening, she will be like a parrot mimicking words – it is not creative.
+If Vani learns without having the experience of listening and enjoying, she cannot explore her own creativity.
+What makes an artist is taking a song and making it their own, not mimicking someone else’s words.
+This can only be learned by listening to others sing, sometimes badly but if you are lucky, a song interpreted by a genius can bring you to tears.